djamseed/shopping-cart/README.md

 # Shopping Cart

-> A shopping cart system designed with CQRS and Event Sourcing

 An application that uses Command Query Responsibility Segregation (CQRS) and Event Sourcing to implement a shopping cart system using the [OpenCQRS](https://github.com/OpenCQRS) framework.

 **Features**